 Due to the continued heightened uncertainties and difficult macroeconomic situation, parts of the real estate portfolio in particular are included in the valuation basis for the calculation of model overlays at the portfolio level.
 The respective risk parameters (PD and LGD) for the exposures to these sub-portfolios are adjusted by the relevant experts to determine the overlays.
 As a result of the increase in the PD for the national real estate portfolio and the ongoing market corrections, the Bank has simulated rating downgrades in the calculation of the overlays for severely impacted sub-portfolios.
-In addition, the real estate market is currently experiencing buyer reluctance, and the Bank expects further price discounts on sold properties.
+In addition, the real estate market is furthermore experiencing buyer reluctance, and the Bank expects further price discounts on sold properties.
 As office and retail properties as well as land financing are considered particularly affected, the Bank accounts for potential impairments in these sub-portfolios by increasing the LGD in the calculation of the overlays.

 In the office buildings sub-portfolio, the changed demand structure with the trend towards remote working and a shift in the tenant market towards ESG-compliant properties are further drivers of the less favourable market conditions.
-In total, the sub-portfolio comprises an EaD of $\leqslant$ 2,811 million (previous year: $\leqslant$ 3,448 million), with model overlays totalling $\leqslant$ 28 million (previous year: $\leqslant$ 47 million).
+In total, the sub-portfolio comprises an EaD of \leqslant 2,811 million (previous year: \leqslant 3,448 million), with model overlays totalling \leqslant 28 million (previous year: \leqslant 47 million).
 The decline is mainly due to new defaults that are not allocated any overlays in Stage 3.
 Mixed-use properties that contain both office and retail space are included in the assessment basis for office properties.

 The retail portfolio (in particular department stores, shopping centres and specialist shops) continues to be affected by the current loss of purchasing power, the structural shift towards e-commerce (at the expense of stationary retail) and the macroeconomic environment.
-In total, this portfolio has EaD of $\leq$ 1,400 million (previous year: $\leq$ 1,372 million).
-The corresponding model overlays amount to $\leq$ 10 million (previous year: $\leq$ 6 million).
+In total, this portfolio has EaD of \leq 1,400 million (previous year: \leq 1,372 million).
+The corresponding model overlays amount to \leq 10 million (previous year: \leq 6 million).

 Land financing was identified as another portfolio particularly affected by high inflation, rising construction costs and the increase in interest rates.
-The underlying EaD of $\leq$ 273 million (previous year: $\leq$ 424 million) includes overlays totalling $\leq$ 1 million (previous year: $\leq$ 5 million).
+The underlying EaD of \leq 273 million (previous year: \leq 424 million) includes overlays totalling \leq 1 million (previous year: \leq 5 million).

 In addition, the Corporates portfolio is a focus of attention due to increased sensitivity to economic developments and refinancing risks.
-This is due in particular to increased geopolitical uncertainties and conflicts with global repercussions In the context of these increased uncertainties, transactions with high economic sensitivity based on the sector indicator and associated refinancing risks based on increased leverage were identified as potentially particularly affected and a new overlay in the form of a rating downgrade was introduced.
-The subportfolio comprises an EaD of $\leqslant$ 3,144 million, with overlays totalling $\leqslant$ 8 million.
+This is due in particular to increased geopolitical uncertainties and conflicts with global repercussions.
+Increased risks can also be identified from trade and customs conflicts.

+In the context of these increased uncertainties, transactions with high economic sensitivity based on the sector indicator and associated refinancing risks based on increased leverage were identified as potentially particularly affected and a new overlay in the form of a rating downgrade was introduced.
+The sub-portfolio comprises an EAD of \leq 4,056 million and the overlays amount to \leq 15 million.

-V. Additions to ECL method
+IV.
+Additions to ECL method